Cowboys’ Prescott acknowledges mental struggles of offseason

 The Prescott brothers endured the death of their mother, Peggy, who died of colon cancer when Dak Prescott was a sophomore at Mississippi State in 2013.

-Dak Prescott, the youngest, said he knew Jace Prescott bore the greatest burden as their mom’s primary caregiver while she battled cancer.
+Dak Prescott said he knew Jace Prescott bore the greatest burden as their mom’s primary caregiver while she battled cancer.
 Jace Prescott died at 31 in the southeast Texas city of Orange in April.

 Prescott said in the TV interview he thought he might be experiencing depression just a few days before his older brother’s death.
 Prescott said he hadn’t been sleeping well before his father woke him up from one of his best nights of sleep in a long time with news of Jace Prescott’s suicide.